Head's up, there might be affiliate links ahead!

 Let me caveat this by saying that I’m not a huge “resolution” person.
 I do set them occasionally, but it’s more of a mindful practice of thinking about what I want to focus on throughout the year, rather than making hard and fast goals in January.
 When it comes to my personal and physical growth, I prefer to focus on behavior change rather than setting goals.

-If you’re not doing well on the fitness goals you set for yourself this year, here’s some ideas about what might be holding you back:
+If you’re not doing well on the fitness goals you set for yourself this year, here are some ideas about what might be holding you back:

-What’s the intrinsic motivation behind your goal(s)?
-Does the action you’re taking directly line up with the overall end result you’re looking for? (ie) Are you just working out because you want to be more attractive to men?
+What’s the intrinsic motivation behind the goal(s) you’re striving for?
+Do your actions line up with the overall end result you’re looking for? (ie) Are you just working out because you want to be stronger?
+Healthier?
+Or more attractive to men?

 - Tip: If your motivation is based on aesthetics only, you might have a hard time sustaining interest.
 Aesthetics alone is typically based on a greater need (to feel loved or accepted) and your feelings of success are not controllable through fat loss alone, which will lead to frustration and failure.
 Dig deeper to find a more meaningful reason that can be directly related to your fitness/health goals.
 For example, my primary reason for making healthy choices is that it makes me feel better (physically and emotionally) when I eat well and move.
 When I don’t feel like working out, I think about how much better I’ll feel if I just do 15 minutes (and I always end up going longer and feeling much better).

-Is your resolution something that at least some of the people around you have already accomplished, or are you trail blazing a new direction away from your social norm? (i.e.) Are you committed to loosing weight even though your family/friends are still binging Twinkies?
+Is your resolution something that at least some of the people around you have already accomplished, or are you trailblazing a new direction away from your social norm? (i.e.) Are you committed to losing weight even though your family/friends are still binging Twinkies?

 - Tip: If you don’t have social support and some strong social examples of others who have accomplished what you want, you’re might find this goal very very difficult execute.
 Fortunately, I married a guy who values fitness as much as I do, but beyond that, I follow fit women I admire and who’s message resonate with me via social media.
 Some of my personal fav’s are Jillfit, Tosca Reno and Lori Harder.
 They provide constant doses of inspiration and confirmation that I can achieve my goals.